India is the largest democracy in the world, with a population of over 1.2 billion.

 Health services are limited in rural areas, and ActionAid India works to provide mobile clinics to provide care for pregnant women, immunisation for children and regular health checks.

-We also train local community health workers and campaign to raise awareness of HIV/AIDS (India has the second largest number of people in the world now living with HIV/AIDS).
+We also train local community health workers and campaign to raise awareness of HIV/AIDS.
+India has the third largest number of people in the world living with HIV/AIDS.

 More than half of all Indian children drop out of school before the age of 14 and the majority are female.